Ferlern/extended-UI/README.md

 Mod for game mindustry that extend your ui with some useful things

 You can easily disable any of the following features in the settings if you don't like it.
+(if you have low fps with a large number of units, turn off health bars)

 ![settings](https://cdn.discordapp.com/attachments/606977691757051920/952553541459935242/Mindustry_nvrv3mEOuY.gif)